Cinque Ports (1703 ship): Fateful voyage

 After rounding the Horn and cruising up the South American coast as far as Panama, capturing several Spanish ships on the way, the two captains decided to separate.
 Captain Stradling stopped at one of the islands of the Juan Fernández Archipelago off the Chilean coast in September 1704 to resupply.
 There was a dispute between Stradling and Alexander Selkirk regarding Cinque Ports seaworthiness, and Selkirk impetuously chose to be put ashore on the uninhabited island.

 Selkirk remained on Juan Fernández in solitude for four years and four months, before being rescued by Woodes Rogers in 1709.
 His experience was one of the likely sources of inspiration for the character Robinson Crusoe in the novel by Daniel Defoe.
-Selkirk's suspicions were soon justified, as Cinque Ports foundered near of what is now Colombia; Stradling and the surviving members of his crew were taken prisoner by the Spanish.
+Selkirk's suspicions had proven justified; Cinque Ports foundered near of what is now Colombia; Stradling and the surviving members of his crew were taken prisoner by the Spanish.

 Aftermath

 An eyewitness account of the last voyage of Cinque Ports was published by William Funnell, an officer on board St George, who went on to circumnavigate the globe after abandoning Dampier in January 1705.
 The owners of Cinque Ports subsequently took legal action against Dampier over the loss of their ship.
 According to a deposition given by Selkirk on 18 July 1712, Dampier's failure to advise the owners to have Cinque Ports and St George covered in protective wood sheathing had resulted in "the loss of both ships, for they perished by being worm eaten."
 Other witnesses supported this allegation.
 The shipowners would be disappointed, however, as Dampier died in 1715, leaving nothing but debts.